Grendar1/basic-cpp-pass-generator/README.md

+A basic password generator done in C++ with a few hours of thinking.

 My first project, lazy to fix the bugs, but it's working as long as you don't type something else i.e. letters.

 The code works by generating numbers from 33 to 126.